max-huenink/Minecraft-Servers/README.md

 ================
 Files for creating/starting minecraft servers (vanilla and snapshot), as well as bukkit servers.

-WARNING: Only works on debian based systems, may work on windows if you have 'cygwin' installed, but this has not been tested fully. wget *NEEDS* to be installed.
+WARNING: Only works on debian based systems or windows if you have 'cygwin' installed. wget *NEEDS* to be installed.

-Make sure to either run 'install.sh' or put all the files in the right directories.
+Make sure to either run 'install.sh' (Work in progress) or put all the files in the right directories, updating sFiles and dir variables correspondingly with their location per script.
+Sorry this may not be convienient.
 ## Purpose
-These scripts are for creating/starting minecraft servers (both vanilla and snapshot versions), as well as bukkit servers.
+These scripts are for creating/starting minecraft servers; Vanilla, Snapshot, Bukkit (Down as of August 24th, 2014), Forge.

 I will take any suggestions on things that need to be improved/added/removed

 If instructions are not very clear, please let me know.
-This is the first time I have done anything like this.
 ## Installation/Initialization
 To install, download entire 'serverFiles' directory, as well as 'install.sh'